Optimal cavity design for minimizing errors in cavity-QED-based atom-photon entangling gates with finite temporal duration

 Equation~(\ref{eq-Texdelay}) is equivalent to $g/\kappa\approx1$.
 Figure~\ref{fig-Lcavopt} shows $T_{\rm{ex}}^{\rm{loss}}$ and $T_{\rm{ex}}^{\rm{delay}}$ as a function of $L_{\rm{cav}}$.
 As mentioned above, on the curve of $T_{\rm{ex}}=T_{\rm{ex}}^{\rm{delay}}$ (dashed curve), the pulse delay causes no error because $|\tau_0-\tau_1|=0$.
 On the line $T_{\rm{ex}}=T_{\rm{ex}}^{\rm{loss}}$, $l_0+l_1$ and $|l_0-l_1|$ are constant as seen in Eqs.\,(\ref{eq-l0}) and (\ref{eq-l1}).
 These facts indicate that the total error probability in the CPF gate is minimized at the intersection of the functions, namely $T_{\rm{ex}}^{\rm{loss}} = T_{\rm{ex}}^{\rm{delay}}$.
 From Eqs.~(\ref{eq-Texloss}) and (\ref{eq-Texdelay}), we obtain the optimal cavity length

 Note that Eq.~(\ref{eq-Lopt}) can be rewritten as $\kappa_{\rm{in}} \approx \gamma$.
 In other words, adjusting the cavity length to balance the internal-loss rate and the atomic polarization decay rate minimizes the total error probability.
-For reference, typical experimental parameters are shown: $\kappa_{\rm{in}}/\gamma=0.067$ in a free-space cavity~\cite{daiss2021quantum}, $\kappa_{\rm{in}}/\gamma=8.3$ in a fiber cavity~\cite{macha2020nonadiabatic}, $\kappa_{\rm{in}}/\gamma=460$ in a nanophotonic cavity~\cite{samutpraphoot2020strong}, and $\kappa_{\rm{in}}/\gamma=0.04$ in a nanofiber cavity~\cite{ruddell2020ultra,asaoka2021requirements}.
-These values suggest that these typical cavity systems are required to be adjusted significantly for cQED-based quantum computing.